 I charge a flat £60.00 plus VAT for the Live Forever battery mod', including parts.

 IMPORTANT: Although the process includes dumping the memory from your machine prior to performing the mod', I insist that you do the same; better safe than sorry.

 Now why on earth do I bother offering this service when you can buy cables and looms much cheaper off the Internet?
 Well, quite honestly, some cables I've seen (that have been bought off the Internet) are either totally over-priced or they're err...
 SHIT!
 On one occasion, a customer had intermittent power problems with his guitar pedals.
 I took out a dc distribution lead and literally pulled it apart with my hands!
 Not good.

 Look, we spend good money on our instruments, on equipment that goes into our home studios and our live set-ups so why, oh why do some of us then connect it all up with cheap, crappy cables?!?!!?
 As systems grow, the last thing you want to be worried about is an intermittent connection.... somewhere!

 I exclusively use Neutrik jacks and XLR connectors because they last forever and similarly, I only use a couple of high-grade cables.
 The cable I use for straight-forward unbalanced jacks is doubly screened but is low-mass and is still very flexible.

 My looms are built for reliability.
 It's as simple as that.

-So, if you've got an amp that's not behaving itself, a keyboard with dodgy notes, a multi-effects processor that's lost its memory or just require general electronic musical instrument repairs and service, please fill in my Service & Repair Form (SRF) here or if you want to chat about cables, just contact me to arrange drop-off or let me know that you're sending me your machine.
+So, if you've got an amp that's not behaving itself, a keyboard with dodgy notes, a multi-effects processor that's lost its memory or just require general electronic musical instrument repairs and service, please fill in my Service & Repair Form (SRF) here and then just contact me to arrange drop-off or let me know that you're sending me your machine.